Cleveland sports curse: Cleveland Indians

-In 1954, the Indians had one of the greatest seasons in baseball history, winning 111 games in what was the only time from 1949–1958 in which the New York Yankees did not win the American League pennant.
+In 1954, the Indians had one of the greatest seasons in baseball history, winning 111 games in what was the only time from 1949 to 1958 in which the New York Yankees did not win the American League pennant.
 Heavily favored against the New York Giants in the World Series, the Indians seemed poised to break the game open in the top of the eighth inning of Game 1, when Indians first baseman Vic Wertz hit a deep fly ball to center field.
 Since the game was held at the Polo Grounds (which was 483 feet from home plate to center field), the ball remained in play, even though it would have been a home run in any other ballpark.
 As such, Giants center fielder Willie Mays made an improbable, over-the-shoulder, no-look catch on the run to rob Wertz of an extra-base hit, leaving the game tied at two in a play that became known as The Catch.
 In the bottom of the tenth inning, Giants batter Dusty Rhodes hit a walk-off home run to give the Giants the win.
 The Giants went on to sweep the Indians in the World Series in what became one of the biggest upsets in World Series history.
 In 1969, Major League Baseball expanded its postseason and introduced divisional play, the Indians were placed in the American League East.
-Despite the introductions of divisions and expanded playoffs, the Indians found themselves unable to win the AL East division, as they finished above .500 on just four occasions during their time in the AL East from 1969–1993.
+Despite the introductions of divisions and expanded playoffs, the Indians found themselves unable to win the AL East division, as they finished above .500 on just four occasions during their time in the AL East from 1969 to 1993.
 The Indians did not return to the postseason until the postseason was expanded further in 1995.